euijaebilly/upscale_segmentation/README.md

 2. Place your DIV2K training data in the specified directories in `config.cfg`.

-3. Modify `config.cfg` to set your desired training parameters.
+3. Modify `config.cfg` to set your desired training parameters, including early stopping patience and checkpoint directory.

 4. Run the training script:
     ```bash